Can I Still Work With My Cycle When I’m In Menopause?

 The answer is a resounding "Yes!" but it's important to know what to look for.

 The symptoms of menopause can differ from woman to woman, but typically they include hot flashes, night sweats, mood swings, and a decrease in sex drive.
-If you're experiencing any of these symptoms, as mentioned before, you may be in menopause/ perimenopause.
-There are many ways to enjoy cyclical living in menopause, and it doesn't require having a menstrual cycle.
-You can still work with the phases of the moon, use natural rhythms to plan your days, and connect with your body in other ways.
-There is support at any stage of menopause, so don't hesitate to reach out for help.
+If you're experiencing any of these symptoms, as mentioned before, you may be in menopause or perimenopause.

-In fact, there are a lot of ways you can support your cyclical living at this stage.
+There are a lot of ways you can support your cyclical living at this stage.
 The first thing to do is to listen to your body.
 Menopause is a time of change, and your body will be telling you what it needs.
 Honor those signals and find ways to work with them.
-For example, if you find that you're no longer menstruating, you might want to try a different type of cycle tracking method.